johankoskinen/CHDH-SNA/README.md

 The schedule for the SNA workshop
 1. Introduction to Social Network Analysis
-2. Introduction to Auto-logistic Actor Attribute Models
+2. Introduction to Bayesian analysis for Auto-logistic Actor Attribute Models
-3. Introduction to stochastic actor-oriented models (SAOMs)
+3. Auto-logistic Actor Attribute Models - Further issues
-4. Modelling Social Influence and Selection with SAOM
+4. Modelling Social Influence and Selection with stochastic actor-oriented models (SAOMs)
 5. Advanced topics in SAOMs

 For details on venue and timings see [Eventbrite]([https://www.eventbrite.com/e/network-analysis-workshop-tickets-528916191567](https://www.eventbrite.com.au/e/social-network-analysis-workshop-tickets-795764040667))